jaugustorufino/choco-rocket/README.md

 # choco_rocket
-Repo with the PyGame Choco Rocket project for P1.
+Repo with the PyGame Choco Rocket project.